What types of Surf are there, which one is yours?

 Prone

 This is a modern surfing style in which speed prevails as a result of the hydrofoils that were adapted to the board.
-It consists of floating on the waves while lying down, so that the energy of the water flows between the wings with greater force, with a surprising responsiveness.
+It consists of floating over the waves while lying down, so that the energy of the water flows between the wings with greater force, with a surprising responsiveness.

 Dropknee